 What could be easier than writing a piece based on travel journal entries from seven nights my wife and I spent in Moscow and St. Petersburg?
 Well, for a start, it was way back in 1993, and I was still finding my “writer’s voice”.
-Many of the entries are inconsistent, and some downright embarrassing.
+So, many entries are inconsistent and some downright embarrassing.

 As I explain on my Travel Writing page, I started recording travel journals when I left Australia to backpack and work abroad for two years in 1987.
 And I kept writing journals and diaries on my daily life in England and wider travels in the UK, Europe, Asia, Middle East and Africa until I returned to Australia nine years later in 1996.

 Moscow and St. Petersburg, July 1993

 My 1993 Moscow-St. Petersberg travel journal was a spiral-bound, A6 feint-lined notebook, perfect for slotting in my daypack.
 With 15 lines per page, I could record each day’s sights and adventures on 12 or so pages by writing front and back.

 It was fun reading back through the entries, especially when the pages refreshed long-forgotten memories, as I admitted in the Thanks for the Memories blog post (September 2018).

 For instance, the view we had from our Moscow hotel room of the Kremlin, the psychedelic ambience of St. Basil’s Cathedral, or that I’d visited Lenin’s Tomb and seen the great man’s embalmed body.